WE APPRECIATE ALL LEVELS OF SUPPORT!

 Acupuncture for Veterans and their Families (AVF) was officially formed in November of 2009 and received its 501(c)(3)status on July 14, 2011.
 Our mission is to provide quality health care at a low or no cost for veterans, those on active duty, and their immediate family members.

-AVF has received support from many volunteers and organizations.
+AVF has received support from many volunteers and organizations, but fiscal donations are needed, as it is obvious that there is a lot of work to do.
 Add to the locally recognized issue of inadequate care for veterans and family members, that nationally, the Veteran’s Administration has experienced unprecedented growth in the medical system workload over the past several years.
 The number of patients treated increased by 29 percent from 4.2 million in 2001 to nearly 5.5 million in 2008.
 To receive VA health care benefits most veterans must enroll.
 The VA health care system had nearly 7.9 million veterans who were enrolled as of October 2008.
 When they enroll, they are placed in priority groups or categories that help VA manage health care services within budgetary constraints and ensure quality care for those enrolled.
 Many of these veteran’s have conditions that cannot be seen but are very real with regard to the pain and anxiety experienced by the individual.
 Add one more fact: in the USA, one of every 10 veterans lives in poverty.

 Please consider making a donation to this large and deserving population of people.